expressots/expresso-site-doc/docs/overview/usecase.md

 The implementation of use cases in ExpressoTS follows the best practices of software design, where each use case is responsible for implementing a specific business logic.
 As shown in the example code snippet, a use case typically contains only one function, called execute, which is responsible for executing the business logic defined in that use case.
 The use case may also include a response DTO that defines the format of the response for that particular use case.

+Also, it is common to use constructors in use cases to inject dependencies such as providers and repositories.
+This allows for better code modularity and testability.

 ### Constructor injection

 With ExpressoTS **[Dependency Injection](di.md)** system we can use the constructor in the use cases to inject dependencies, such as providers, repositories, entities or any other helper class necessary to deliver the usecase response.
 This allows for better modularity and testability of the code.